-I fall back asleep five minutes later.
-At noon another nurse comes in with lunch and explains she has no idea when my surgery is.
+I fell back asleep five minutes later.
+At noon another nurse came in with lunch and explained she had no idea when my surgery is.
 When I complain about the lack of communication on all fronts she nods and shoves more pseudo-heroin down my veins to shut me up.

 “You don’t look well, honey,” she says.
 “When is the surgery?”

 “Who knows,” I said, cutting my toenails.
 “No one tells me anything.
 Go on without me.”

 “Oh my god,” she said, looking at my IV pump.
 “You’re on Dilaudid?
 Why?
 Get off that stuff.”

 “No it’s all I have,” I explain.
 “Please don’t take it away from meeeeee.”